Non-surgical Alternative to SI Joint Fusion

 While some practitioners recommend procedures such as SI joint surgery to alleviate the pain and get your joints in working order again, you should be aware of all of the side effects, success rates, and alternative options before choosing to undergo any kind of procedure affecting your SI joint.
 In this article, we’ll discuss the information you need to know about the joint itself, symptoms of SI joint problems, causes of SI joint pain, and different treatment options available to you.

-What is the SI joint and what does it do?
+What is the Sacroiliac joint and what does it do?

 Your SI joint lives between your tailbone and the back of your hips.
 The joint is meant to absorb the shock that transfers forces from your leg into your pelvis and spine.
 It is supported by tough ligaments that allow for small amounts of motion (7), and doesn’t have a large range of motion like hip or knee joints because its function is primarily to absorb shock.